PyMoDAQ/PyMoDAQ/documentation/usage/modules/DAQ_Scan.rst

 dealing with 2D scans such as XY cartography.
 As such, it is not displayed by default.
 It consists of a tree like structure displaying all currently saved 2D scans (in the current dataset) and a viewer where selected scans can be displayed at their respective locations.
-It can be set using the *Settings* menu, *Show Navigator* option. :numref:`navigator` shows the DAQ_scan module with activated Navigator and a few scans.
-This navigator can also be used as a *ScanSelector* viewer to quickly explore a 2D area.
+It can be displayed using the *Settings* menu, *Show Navigator* option. :numref:`navigator` shows the DAQ_scan extension with activated Navigator and a few scans.
+This navigator can also be used as a :ref:`scan_selector_paragraph` viewer to quickly explore and select areas to scan on a 2D phase space.

    .. _navigator: